 These differences include pixelated printed graphics, bland colors, and imperfect fits.
 This is because the prototype is not made using the same machinery that will be used to bulk produce your custom packaging.
 Prototypes can be smaller than the actual packaging.
 The manufacturers sometimes scale down the size to reduce the cost of prototyping.

 Making a prototype outlays some price and may cost more than the price of a single manufactured unit (or sample).

 To get an idea about how to cut and print the packaging after production, you need to ask for production prototype.
 Production prototyping may get even more expansive as they involve setting up tools, plates, and dyes beforehand, same as the actual production.

 Prototypes can help you to make sure that the logo and graphics on your custom packaging is correctly oriented.
 Making a prototype is helpful when the packaging is complicated and requires your confidence on the expertise of the packaging manufacturer.

-Sometimes, production prototype may get over the budget.
+Sometimes, the production prototype may get over the budget.
 Alternatively, you can make prototypes by printing the design and dielines on plain card stock or paper, and by cutting and folding it.

 Choosing between samples and prototypes

 Depending on your timeline and budget, you can choose between samples and prototypes.

 For instance, if you require millions of packaging boxes, then the production prototype makes sense because you would definitely want to ensure that the printing and logo placing should not go wrong.
 Prototyping will surely cost time and cash, but you will be confident during the final production.